Arhath1976/GEN-AI-Weekly-Project/Week-5 Assignment/readme.txt

-These folders contain(s) all the assignments of week 5.
+These folder(s) contains all the assignments of week 5.